-In accordance with articles 110 and 111 of the Company's articles of association, Mr. So Kwok Leung, Ms. Ng Kwok Fun and Mr. Heng Pei Neng, Roy, will retire by rotation and, being eligible, offer themselves for re-election.
+In accordance with articles 112 and 113 of the Company's articles of association, the directors who have been longest in office shall retire.
+Mr. So Kwok Leung, Mr. So Kwok Wai, Benjamin, and Dr. Ng Chi Yeung, Simon will retire by rotation and, being eligible, offer themselves for re-election at the forthcoming annual general meeting ("AGM").